shanemc92/shanemc92/README.md

-I'm posting everything I've built here but if you like them and want to help towards development and hosting, feel free.
+I'm posting everything I've built here but if you like them and want to help towards development and hosting, you can buy me a coffee 😊

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/01fsslj4kk)